Can't find what you need? Try Google

 Then, if the importer refuses to accept them on the grounds that they are damaged, the exporter will have his goods sitting in a foreign port with no insurance protection.

+(b) The insurance arranged by the foreign importer may only be for their own benefits.
 Even if the goods that are damaged or destroyed are sold by the exporter on credit.
 The importer will be the one to receive compensation.

 (c) However justifiable the insurance claim, it is much more difficult for the exporter, because of the distance and language problems, to secure compensation from abroad than from the insurance company at home.